alinaavanesyan/alina/_posts/2018-10-11-review-paper-published.md

 discussed with my PI the best way of presenting it since it is virtually impossible to fit all the details and analysis in one poster.
 His advice was very simple: to present the main message I’d like to tell people and support it with evidence.
-I was thinking about this one message, and I came up with actually four things which were the most surprising for me and which I definitely would want to
+I was thinking about this one message, and I came up with five(!) things which were the most surprising for me and which I definitely would want to
 share:

 1. Acridid grasshoppers prefer to feed on introduced plants.